Gather with fellow student writers for a week of training, coaching, and learning.

 If you are flying or taking a train or bus into the D.C. airport, please plan accordingly.
 The metro (subway) in D.C. will be much cheaper than a taxi/Uber/Lyft.
 CUA is very close to the Brookland-CUA metro stop on D.C.’s red line.

-We ask each student to purchase their own travel, and then submit a reimbursement before the travel receipts deadline (Thursday, April 10th, 2023vided to admitted students.
-If you are unable to front the cost of your travel, please let us know and we can purchase it for you.
+We ask each student to purchase their own travel, and then submit a reimbursement before the travel receipts deadline If you are unable to front the cost of your travel, please let us know and we can purchase it for you.

 The Catholic University of America (CUA) will host this year’s Institute (as a location; the University is not otherwise engaged in sponsoring the program).
 The University is just a short metro ride from many of D.C.’s main attractions.